splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux-manual.rst

 .. _linux-packages-auto:

-Auto Instrumentation with Debian and RPM packages
+Zero-code instrumentation with Debian and RPM packages
 --------------------------------------------------------------

 If you prefer to install the Collector without the installer script or the Debian/RPM repositories, download the individual Debian or RPM package from the GitHub releases page and install it as shown below.